Freeman's Mind

+Writing

 Ross Scott describes Gordon's personality as having "shifting paranoia, egomania, mild schizophrenia, over-aggressiveness, petty motivations, and immaturity in general", and that "the only hint I thought they gave to his personality was how proficient he immediately was in weaponry for being a physicist."

-Gordon is shown to have a questionable moral compass that impacts his responses to his environment from the start of the series.
-For example, after a security guard mentions that he is running late in the first episode, Gordon comments that if he is fired, he "could probably jack some office supplies or computer equipment on the way out."
-Later on in the series, Gordon attempts to rationalize his increasing body count of HECU marines, but eventually drops the pursuit, because "no one's going to believe a few dozen counts of self-defense with a submachine gun."

-Filming techniques
+Emily Rose, writing for Ars Technica, used "neurotic panicked narcissist" to describe the character; this is a depiction she noticed in a similar series—Half-Life VR but the AI Is Self-Aware.

+Production

 Structurally, Freeman's Mind is filmed from the first person perspective of Gordon Freeman.
-All of the visuals and most of the animations come from the original game; however, many scenes of the series are manipulated through the use of cheats or modifications to the game's engine.
+All of the visuals and most of the animations come from the original game; however, many scenes of the series are manipulated through the use of cheats and mods to the game's engine.

 Often in the series, Gordon avoids places where the player is usually forced to go.
 For example, Gordon performs pull-ups throughout the series to navigate to otherwise inaccessible areas.
 A typical way to film this is through the use of the noclip mode.

 Freeman’s Mind 2 also features modifications to the original maps, adding new or changing existing set pieces and adding entirely new areas.

-Spinoff series

-The success and popularity of Freeman's Mind led to many other creators adopting a similar format to make Mind series of their own, in other games that feature a silent protagonist in the first-person view.
-Some of the more notable examples of Mind spinoffs include Shephard's Mind, created by YouTuber Krim, featuring the character Adrian Shephard from the game Half-Life: Opposing Force; Barney's Mind, created by YouTuber IRAMightyPirate, with the character Barney Calhoun from the game Half-Life: Blue Shift; Felix's Mind, created by YouTuber corky064 (since deleted), featuring Gordon Freeman's fictional brother Felix, in the game Half-Life 2: Episode One; Chell's Mind, created by YouTuber CyhAnide, starring as Chell from the game Portal; Kane's Mind, by YouTuber ChunkBoi (formerly CptCool2), featuring the character Matthew Kane from the game Quake 4; and Parker's Mind, by YouTuber LordPsymon, featuring the character Parker from the game Red Faction.
-These creators all appeared alongside Scott in an interview dubbed "Meeting of the Minds", hosted by Ian Riley, the creator of Barney's Mind, which was posted on Riley's YouTube channel on May 28, 2011.
+Legacy

+In 2015, Scott was a voice actor in the Half Life 2 Mod, Half-Life 2: Update.
+Zack Zwiezen of Kotaku said they were a "huge fan of Freeman’s Mind."